Blueprints for a Greener Tomorrow

 As with design in other buildings, there is importance in what is not visible.

-Layout of some structures also considers future growth or sustainability efforts, says Anderson.
-Even at buildings registering high marks in green design, Anderson says there is an emphasis on more flexible walls, roofs and outside space “in a much greater way than we’ve seen before.”
+Layout of some structures also considers future growth or sustainability efforts, said Anderson.
+Even at buildings registering high marks in green design, Anderson said there is an emphasis on more flexible walls, roofs and outside space “in a much greater way than we’ve seen before.”
 It’s both an acknowledgement that more can be done or could be coming down the pipeline, as well as the “economic pinch” many publicly funded transit operations run on.

-Then there are sustainable elements that make vast improvements in-house, but may not go for the full recognition or certification.
+Then there is there are sustainable elements that make vast improvements in-house, but may not go for the full recognition or certification.
 Horton said that plenty of facilities are taking on smaller revamps or initiatives in the name of sustainability.

 Green Power for the People